ChristosT/dummy-guide/doc/source/UsersGuide/filteringData.rst

   :class: error

-  It is very easy to forget that clipping a structured dataset such as image data can dramtically increase the memory requirements, since this filter will convert the structured dataset into an unstructured grid due to the nature of the clipping operation itself.
+  It is very easy to forget that clipping a structured dataset such as image data can dramatically increase the memory requirements, since this filter will convert the structured dataset into an unstructured grid due to the nature of the clipping operation itself.
 For structured dataset, think about using ``Slice`` :index:`\ <Slice>`\  or  ``Extract Subset`` :index:`\ <Extract Subset>`\  filters instead, whenever appropriate.
 Those